antoniofull/thexpatmagazine.com/src/pages/blog/2019-05-11-should-i-stay-or-should-i-go-data-and-feelings-about-expat-life.md

 description: ' Before analyzing data and interesting numbers about expats (and not) in the world, I&#8217;d like to share some stories and thoughts from some followers of the'
 featuredpost: true
 featuredimage: /img/amsterdam-architecture-building-208733.jpg
+imagealt: Should I stay or should I go?
+Data and feelings about expat life
 tags:
   - expat life
 category: